beauchamplab/rave/README.md

 * After installing or updating RAVE, quit and restart RStudio before continuing.

-## Using RAVE
+## Download Demo Data

-### If you do not have any data in RAVE format, we recommend you download some sample data.
+* If you do not have any data in RAVE format, we recommend you download some sample data.
 Copy and paste the following commands into the RStudio console:

 ```r
 # load RAVE functions